icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

 - Window can be configured to always stay on top (feature request #241).

 Important changes:
-- 'Send Command' renamed to 'Send Text' (related to feature request #252).
+- 'Send Command' renamed to [Send Text] (related to feature request #252).
 - Active terminal is highlighted/emphasized (feature request #247).
 - Automatic terminal layout added.
-Use 'Window > ...' for dedicated layout (feature request #247).
+Use [Window > ...] for dedicated layout (feature request #247).
 - If YAT is not the active app, a single click is now sufficient to execute an action (bug #210).
 - Icons migrated from glyfx to FatCow (much larger variety) as preparation for the items below.
 - Additional log menu items and toolbar icons added, including indication whether logging is switched on or off, as well as opening/viewing of log file (feature requests #69, #103, #245).
-- XML schema on 'Monitor > Save To File...' aligned with XML schema of logging in XML.
+- XML schema on [Monitor > Save To File...] aligned with XML schema of logging in XML.
 Schema is saved in additional .xsd file (related to feature requests #26 and #27).
 - Several other menu items and toolbar icons added (includes feature request #222).
 - Parser is now capable to handle contiguous values such as \h(01020304) (related to bug #326).